-- (1) If an administrator has been appointed to administer any property of a deceased person under his will (including in the case of a massed estate any property forming part of the share of the survivor or survivors of that estate which, according to a distribution account, is to be administered by such administrator), the executor shall- - (a) deliver to the administrator such of the movable property as should, according to the distribution account, be delivered to him; - (b) cause the terms of the will, or a reference thereto, in so far as they relate to the administration, to be endorsed against the title deeds of such of the property as is immovable, and against any mortgage or notarial bond forming part of the property, and deliver the title deeds and any such bond, subject to the provisions of sub-section (2) of section forty-one, to the administrator; and - (c) lodge with the Master the administrator's acquittance for any such movable property, deeds or bond, and a certificate by the registration officer concerned or a conveyancer that such deeds or bond have been endorsed as aforesaid. - (2) The provisions of sub-sections (2), (3), (4) and (5) of section twenty-three shall apply mutatis mutandis to an administrator appointed by will or written instrument operating inter vivos executed prior to the commencement of the Trust Moneys Protection Act, 1934 (Act No. 34 of 1934). - (3) The provisions of sub-section (2) shall lapse on the date of commencement of Chapter III.
+- (1) If an administrator has been appointed to administer any property of a deceased person under his will (including in the case of a massed estate any property forming part of the share of the survivor or survivors of that estate which, according to a distribution account, is to be administered by such administrator), the executor shall- - (a) deliver to the administrator such of the movable property as should, according to the distribution account, be delivered to him; - (b) cause the terms of the will, or a reference thereto, in so far as they relate to the administration, to be endorsed against the title deeds of such of the property as is immovable, and against any mortgage or notarial bond forming part of the property, and deliver the title deeds and any such bond, subject to the provisions of sub-section (2) of section forty-one, to the administrator; and - (c) lodge with the Master the administrator's acquittance for any such movable property, deeds or bond, and a certificate by the registration officer concerned or a conveyancer that such deeds or bond have been endorsed as aforesaid. - (2) The provisions of section 23 (2), (3), (4) and (5) shall apply mutatis mutandis, in the case of the territory, to an administrator appointed by will or written instrument operating inter vivos and, in the case of the Republic, excluding the territory, to an administrator appointed by will or written instrument operating inter vivos executed prior to the commencement of the Trust Moneys Protection Act, 1934 (Act No. 34 of 1934).

+(3) The provisions of sub-section (2) shall lapse on the date of commencement of Chapter III.